kujenga/website/content/blog/goml-mlp.md

 #### Calculating the derivative

-Armed with these new equations, we can implement each component of these partial derivatives to be combined for the final weight and bias updates.
+Armed with these new equations, we can implement the computation for each individual _component_ of these partial derivatives.
+With those in hand, we can combine them to compute the final weight and bias updates.

 Via the [Power Rule][powerRule] on the MSE function, we have the following result for the first component.